centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 #### Localized product data

 Our Klaviyo plugin allows you to send localized data with your emails.
+Translated multi-language fields and multi-currency prices are send as JSON strings from which you can extract proper values using built in email template functions.
 You can use static lookup (like `|lookup:"SEK"`) or more dynamic, based on variable (like `|lookup:customer_lang`)

 ```html
 {% with customer_lang=person|lookup:"Language"%}